awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-network-interface.md

          PrivateIpAddress: 10.0.0.16
 ```

-### ENI on an EC2 instance<a name="aws-resource-ec2-network-interface--examples--ENI_on_an_EC2_instance"></a>
+### Attach a network interface to an EC2 instance at launch<a name="aws-resource-ec2-network-interface--examples--Attach_a_network_interface_to_an_EC2_instance_at_launch"></a>

-This is an example of an ENI on an EC2 instance\.
-In this example, one ENI is added to the instance\.
-If you want to add more than one ENI, you can specify a list for the NetworkInterface property\.
-However, you can specify multiple ENIs only if all the ENIs have just private IP addresses \(no associated public IP address\)\.
-If you have an ENI with a public IP address, specify it and then use the `AWS::EC2::NetworkInterfaceAttachment` resource to add additional ENIs\.
+This example attaches a network interface an EC2 instance\.
+You can use the NetworkInterface property to add more than one network interface\.
+However, you can specify multiple network interfaces if they all have only private IP addresses \(no associated public IP address\)\.
+If you have a network interface with a public IP address, specify when you launch the instance and then use `AWS::EC2::NetworkInterfaceAttachment` to attach the additional network interfaces\.

-#### JSON<a name="aws-resource-ec2-network-interface--examples--ENI_on_an_EC2_instance--json"></a>
+#### JSON<a name="aws-resource-ec2-network-interface--examples--Attach_a_network_interface_to_an_EC2_instance_at_launch--json"></a>

 ```
 "Ec2Instance" : {